Tejasvi Kothapalli

 Abstract

 Natural Images can be denoised using what we know about natural scene statistics.
 Namely, natural images have a 1/f2 power spectrum.
 Using this information as our prior, we can use bayesian inference in order to denoise an image which has been corrupted by gaussian noise.
 Using the same framework, we can also fill in an image where 99% of the true pixel values are missing.
-Finally, we compare this simple bayesian inference approach to modern AI methods for denoising and filling in.

 Introduction

 This blog will introduce and demonstrate how to use natural image statistics in order to denoise an image.
 The first part will explore the 1/f2 power spectrum of natural images.
 The second part will discuss using bayesian inference in order to denoise an image.
 The third part will implement Simoncelli et al.’s “NOISE REMOVAL VIA BAYESIAN WAVELET CORING” in order to do denoising.
 The fourth part will discuss using gradient descent with langevin sampling in order to denoise an image.
 The fifth part will demonstrate filling in an image where a large percentage of pixels are missing.
-The sixth and final part will compare these methods to standard deep learning techniques for denoising and filling in.

 What do we know about natural images?
 (1/f2 power spectrum)